travis-ci/docs-travis-ci-com/blog/_posts/2013-06-17-time-for-a-vm-update.md

  - Composer: Read-only GitHub OAuth token added, this should help resolve rate limit issues.

+ - PHP: PEAR is now available on v5.5

  - Cassandra: Config fixed, service should now start up like a dream.

+ - Postgres: shmmax and shmmall both increased

+ - Tmpfs for Mysql and Postgres DBs doubled to 512megs

  - Mirrors removed: We provided EU based mirrors for Maven and Perl, these have been removed as our VMs are based in the US.

- - Postgres: shmmax and shmmall both increased

- - TmpFS for Mysql and Postgres DBs doubled to 512megs

  - FireFox locked to 19.0, see http://about.travis-ci.org/docs/user/addons/#Firefox for more info